 Eco-Dent GentleFloss

 Health Benefit & Risk/Best Use: Great floss.
 Very, very slightly waxed which makes the floss slide better.
 But it’s not so waxy that using the technique we teach to put our Healthy Mouth Blend on the floss won’t work.
 (If a floss is too waxed, the floss won’t absorb the Healthy Mouth Blend to use this powerful technique.)
-Here’s a link to watch a video where we demonstrate this powerful flossing technique.
+Here’s a link to a video where we demonstrate this powerful flossing technique.

 Environmental Friendliness: Finally, an awesome packaging solution!
 Paperboard dispenser, no extra plastic packaging.
 The only downside to the packaging is if it gets wet it will not function well.
-But hey, that’s the idea of having a floss container made of pressed paper, right! 🙂
+But hey, that’s the idea of having a floss container made of pressed paper, right?! 🙂

 Cost value: $.03 per use